lykhoanam/todo-list-deploy-Docker-compose/README.md

 - Database: Mongo(running locally for storing tasks)
 - Object Storage: Localstack (for emulating S3 and storing images locally for testing purposes)

+## Project Structure

+This project contains the following components:
+- **/backend** - This directory contains the Node.js application that handles the server-side logic and interacts with the database.
+This directory contains configuration settings for uploading images to LocalStack (emulated AWS S3).
+The uploadConfig.js file is responsible for configuring the S3 client to connect to the LocalStack S3 endpoint.
+This allows the backend application to store and retrieve images associated with the Todo List items.
+- **/frontend** - The frontend directory contains the React application that handles the user interface and interacts with the backend.

 ## Clone the repository